 I’m very fucking sweary.
 At least this is according to a ‘how sweary are you’ quiz I did.

-I’m a serious cat person – my two cats (Frankie and Ernie) are my kids.
+I’m a serious cat person – my four cats (Frankie and Ernie, Richard and Olivia) are my kids.

 I’m an INFJ.